A fan of Dr. Bronner’s castile soap? Then you’ll be more than fascinated to know 14 beauty benefits of liquid castile

 1. Gentle Facial Cleanser

 Cleansing sensitive facial skin is hard with conventional face washes.
 Thankfully, you can make a gentle facial cleanser using liquid castile soap!
-Simply get an 8 oz foaming soap dispenser then add ¼ cup liquid castile soap, ½ cup distilled water, 1 tbsp vegetable glycerine and 7 drops of lavender oil (optional).
-Mix them up and use morning and night.
+Simply get an 8 oz foaming soap dispenser then add ¼ cup liquid castile soap, ½ cup distilled water, 1 tsp vegetable glycerine, 1 tsp jojoba oil and 7 drops of lavender oil (optional).
+Replace the dispenser top, shake gently and use twice a day!

 2. Body Wash

 A thorough cleanser, liquid castile soap can also be used as body wash.
-Here’s a refreshing peppermint body wash: In a soap dispenser, add ¾ cup of liquid castile soap, ¼ cup of vegetable glycerine, 1 tbsp coconut oil, 1 tsp guar gum and 10-15 drops peppermint oil.
+Here’s a refreshing peppermint body wash: In a soap dispenser, add ¾ cup of liquid castile soap, ¼ cup of vegetable glycerine, 1 tsp coconut oil, 1 tsp guar gum and 10-15 drops peppermint oil.
 Use with a bath sponge in the shower.

 3. Natural Shampoo

 Wanna try your hand at making natural shampoo?
 Here’s one of my favorite recipes you can quickly whip up before showering: Mix 2 tbsp liquid castile soap, 2 tbsp coconut milk, 4 drops geranium oil and 4 drops lavender oil in a jar.
 Shake well to mix.
 Use as shampoo!

 Got flaky skin, dandruff or excess dead cells?
 You need an exfoliating agent that foams: liquid castile soap!
 When you add an abrasive ingredient such as salt and sugar, you’ll get an excellent exfoliator that deeply purifies!
-Just dump 1 cup of regular white sugar in a mason jar, then add ¼ cup of liquid castile soap and ½ cup of fractionated coconut oil.
-Mix well and you have your soapy exfoliator!
+Just dump 1 cup of granulated sugar in an air tight container, then add 2 tbsp rose water, 1 tbsp liquid castile soap and 1/4 cup of fractionated coconut oil.
+Mix well and you have your slightly soapy exfoliator!
 Use in the shower.

 5. Bubble Baths

 6. Shaving Aid

-In a blender, blend ¼ cup liquid castile soap and ¼ cup liquid coconut oil.
+In a small blender, blend ¼ cup liquid castile soap, ¼ cup rose water and 2 tbsp liquid coconut oil.
+You may add 7 drops of tea tree essential oil and mix well.
 Store in a pump bottle.
 To use as a shaving aid, pump once on your palm, lather up then apply on the area you want to shave.
 Then shave away for smooth, soft and moisturized skin!

 7. Makeup Remover